 The media types generally depend on your methods to secure publicity for your brand and the content you promote.

-It is essential to understand that each is vital to your brand's reputation and publicity and is also connected.
+Understanding that each is vital to your brand and connected is essential.
 One type of media can link back to another and vice versa.
 This makes the three media types equally crucial for your brand's image.
 The differences are generally in how you communicate with different stakeholders in getting media coverage.
 We will talk about how you prioritize the actual type of media now.

 Examples of owned media include your website, blog posts, social media posts, and stories.

 Paid media is self-explanatory.
-It is every type of media content you have paid to secure your position there.
+It is every type of media content you have paid to secure.

 Paid media includes pay-per-click, paid ads, sponsored posts, paid influencers, social media ads, etc. The thing about paid media is that, generally, it is a business transaction.

 It has nothing to do with the quality or type of your content.
 You pay, and you get featured.
-However, because it is paid to advertise, it is the most effective way to get to your audience and ensure they will see your content.
-And this is why you need to ensure your content is in its best possible shape and form because you want to attract as many people as possible.
+However, because it is paid, it is the most effective way to reach your audience and ensure they will see your content.
+This is why you must ensure your content is seen in the best light possible.
 You won't have to do extra work to qualify for the publicity (you simply pay for it), but you'll have to go the extra mile to appeal to your target audience.
 Examples include Google ads or social media advertising.

-Earned media is about achieving your position under the spotlight in the public's eyes.
+Earned media is about achieving your position in the spotlight.
 It relates to all mentions, shares, word-of-mouth, reviews, recommendations, and more.

-It cements your ability to push out quality content, which is evident in the "earned" part.
-Because it is earned, it is by nature the hardest to secure, but because of that, it is also the most important one.
+It cements your ability to push out quality content, which is evident by the fact it was "earned."
+Because it is earned, it is by nature the hardest to secure, but it is also the most important.

-High-quality content that has qualified for publicity for free has the highest potential of resulting in increased trust and loyalty of the target audience.
-Additionally, earned media contributes to the idea that your brand and thought leadership has knowledge and expertise in the industry you've engaged in.
+High-quality content that has qualified for publicity by merit has the highest potential of increasing the trust and loyalty of your target audience.
+Additionally, earned media contributes to the idea that your brand possesses the knowledge and expertise in the industry to be a thought leader.

-The most important thing to know, however, is that the three types of media are connected, and if you benefit from one, that one can take your target audience to a different kind of media, which you need to have at a top-notch state as well.
+The most important thing to know, however, is that the three media types are connected, and if you benefit from one, it can lead your audience to another.

-Examples could be someone mentioning you on their Instagram or even a reshare of a post you've made.
+Examples could be someone mentioning you on their Instagram or even a reshare of your post.

 Your PR objectives will tell you whether your campaign succeeds and has the desired effect on the public and your brand's image.
 The most important aspect of a PR strategy is for these goals and objectives to be measurable.
-In other words, you need to be able to choose indicators that your campaign is successful, which can be quantified, put into numbers, and reported.
+In other words, you need to be able to decide on the metrics that decide if your campaign is successful so they can be quantified, put into numbers, and reported.

-The most important tactic used for decades falls under the acronym "SMART".
+The most important tactic used for decades is the acronym "SMART."
 The acronym stands for specific, measurable, achievable, realistic, and timely, taking us to this section's second part.

-More than posting your content on social media is required.
-It is more effective for PR professionals to craft messages based on the values of their target audience.
+Far from just posting content on social media, you should craft messages based on the values of your target audience.
 To do so, you need to understand their needs and expectations.
 An impactful social strategy should integrate PR with social media, brand consultation, and digital marketing.